-Fitch publishes dozens–sometimes hundreds–of news items every day.
-They contain everything from announcements of ratings to research summaries and commentary on important developments in the financial markets.
-They are among the most heavily used items on the website, and until now, they’ve been presented in a way that isn’t optimal, especially on mobile screens.
-In this website release, they have been redesigned to improve readability on a variety of screen sizes with a responsive layout, improved spacing, and font sizing optimized for screen reading.
-We’ve also added tools for sharing via email and social media, and streams that display related content, so that these function as a stronger gateway to research, commentary, and ratings.
+These heavily-used ratings announcements, research notes, and financial market commentaries have been redesigned with a responsive layout, improved spacing, fonts optimized for screen reading, and embedded charts and graphs.
+We’ve also added tools for sharing via email and social media, and streams that display related content, so that these stories function as a stronger gateway to related research, commentary, and ratings.

-Filters were another source of complexity and visual overload in old search, so we made them smarter by showing only the top five in each category by number of results.
-A person can still access the entire list of filters in a given category, but they choose to do that, rather than having the information presented whether or not they need it.
-We also moved the filters to the right side to make the results page consistent with our main + sidebar layout used throughout the new website.
+Filters were another source of complexity and visual overload, so we made them smarter by showing only the top five in each category by number of results.
+A person can still access the entire list of filters in a given category, but they choose to do that, rather than having the information presented by default.
+We also moved the filters to the right side of the page to put the focus on the results themselves.

 Websites for Fitch’s Worldwide Businesses